falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I did a polynomial function, the same as Udacity tutorial, and fit my lane lines with a 2nd order polynomial kinda like this:

 ![Plot 2nd order polynomial][image11]